 Researchers have found that it is possible for exogenous collagen to promote the repopulation of dermal papilla cells and the regeneration of the dermal sheath.

 Another study discovered significant structural changes occurring in the collagen connective tissue surrounding the hair follicle during the anagen growth phase .
-However it is uncertain if there is a cause and effect relationship between these changes and the initiation of the anagen stage.
+However, it is uncertain if there is a cause-and-effect relationship between these changes and the initiation of the anagen stage.

-The proper development of collagen requires the adequate intake of nutrients and the optimal functioning of cellular metabolism.
+The proper development of collagen requires an adequate intake of nutrients and the optimal functioning of cellular metabolism.
 However, a person’s overall ability to produce collagen will depend on individual factors such as age and genetics.